 Leon Nanodrugs

 Series C in 2020

-TriOptoTec GmbH, founded in 2010 and based in Regensburg, Germany, specializes in hygiene solutions for hospitals and nursing homes.
-The company offers a range of products, including DyCoat permanent antimicrobial paint, a universal coating system, and daily cleaning wipes.
-Additionally, TriOptoTec develops light-active dyes aimed at combating germs and bacteria through photodynamic disinfection and decontamination.
-Their offerings are marketed under the brand name "dyphox," reflecting the company's commitment to improving hygiene standards in healthcare environments.
+TriOptoTec GmbH is a company based in Regensburg, Germany, that specializes in hygiene solutions for hospitals and nursing homes.
+Founded in 2010, it develops and markets innovative products aimed at improving sanitation and infection control.
+The company offers a range of solutions, including DyCoat, a permanent antimicrobial paint, a universal coating system, and daily cleaning wipes.
+Additionally, TriOptoTec is involved in the development of light-active dyes designed to effectively combat germs and bacteria.
+Through its brand "dyphox," the company focuses on photodynamic disinfection and decontamination, providing essential products and services that enhance hygiene in healthcare settings.

+Leon Nanodrugs